 We are seeking talented applicants qualified for an assistant professor position.
 Under exceptional circumstances, highly qualified candidates at other ranks may receive consideration.

-The Department of Landscape Architecture and Regional Planning is one of the few programs where planning and design are in the same academic department, and enjoys a national and international reputation with a focus on sustainability.
-We are a collegial department with a new, award winning building and investment by the university.
-The Department has accredited programs in Regional Planning (MRP) and Landscape Architecture (MLA, BSLA).
-We also offer a Ph.D. in Regional Planning, a B.S. in Sustainable Community Development and an Associate’s degree in Landscape Contracting.
-The Department of Landscape Architecture and Regional Planning is located in the College of Social and Behavioral Sciences.
+The Department of Landscape Architecture and Regional Planning (LARP) is one of the few programs where planning and design are in the same academic department, and enjoys a national and international reputation with a focus on sustainability.
+We are a collegial department with a new, award-winning building and investment by the university.
+The Department has accredited programs in Landscape Architecture (MLA, BSLA), and Regional Planning (MRP).
+We also offer a PhD in Regional Planning, a B.S. in Sustainable Community Development, and Associate degree in Landscape Contracting.
+The Department is committed to teaching, supporting, and attracting a diverse body of students.

-Application review will begin October 15, 2018.
-Search will continue until the position is filled
+The search committee will begin reviewing applications on October 18, 2019.
+The search will continue until the position is filled.

 UMass Amherst is committed to a policy of equal opportunity without regard to race, color, religion, gender, gender identity or expression, age, sexual orientation, national origin, ancestry, disability, military status, or genetic information in employment, admission to and participation in academic programs, activities, and services, and the selection of vendors who provide services or products to the University.
 To fulfill that policy, UMass Amherst is further committed to a program of affirmative action to eliminate or mitigate artificial barriers and to increase opportunities for the recruitment and advancement of qualified minorities, women, persons with disabilities, and covered veterans.
 It is the policy of the UMass Amherst to comply with the applicable federal and state statutes, rules, and regulations concerning equal opportunity and affirmative action.